 Entering a 2012 football season that featured far more questions than certainties, many Arizona State fans took solace in the fact that no matter what happened, at least the Sun Devils would have a workhorse like Cameron Marshall anchoring their run game.

-Marshall was fresh off his breakthrough 2011 campaign in which he lead the Pac-12 in rushing touchdowns and seemed more than poised to prove he was one of the finest ball carriers in the country heading into his senior season.
+Marshall was fresh off his breakthrough 2011 campaign in which he lead the Pac-12 in rushing touchdowns.
+Fresh off a 1,050-yard, 18-touchdown campaign, he seemed poised to prove he was one of the finest ball carriers in the country heading into his senior season.

 Then, something peculiar happened.

 Instead of toting the rock 250+ times, Marshall found himself in the middle of one of college football's most potent three-headed rushing attacks thanks to the emergence of two first-year Sun Devils.
 Marshall still led the trio in touches but it was the other two-thirds of the backfield that showed maroon and gold die-hards what "high octane" really means.

 "With me being a newcomer and [Marshall] there...I didn't think I was going to be the impact player I was," said Marion Grice.

 Although Grice never realized it, his presence alone made ASU's other breakout running back feel like he was fighting an uphill battle for playing time as well.

 "Coming in, I knew that if I worked hard enough, I would see the field," said D.J.
 Foster.
 "But especially after seeing the athlete that Marion was, I was very surprised and happy I got the amount of [playing] time I did."

 Perhaps we shouldn't have been too shocked to see things play out the way they did.
 After all, Grice came to ASU ranked as the nation's top junior college running back and Foster was listed as the No. 2 prospect in all of Arizona, according to Rivals.com.
 But even with the lofty evaluations, no one could have predicted all the ways they would each make their presence felt.